junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean tenses, fingers reaching for his pistols automatically.

-They laugh loudly and drunkenly, standing up and moving toward him, no guns pointed his ways.
+They laugh loudly and drunkenly, standing up and moving toward him, no guns pointed his way.
 Dean lowers his hands, squinting, confused.

 "Look at this good lad."
 The one that seems to be their leader stands two steps away in front of him, glancing back at the rest of the group.
 They make cheerful noises.